 2017 Volkswagen Golf Alltrack

-The 2017 Volkswagen Golf Alltrack follows a simple formula used by Subaru, Volvo, and even AMC’s Eagle if you want to go back that far.
-Take a station wagon, jack up the suspension, make some form of 4x4 system standard, add a touch of exterior ruggedness, and voila; a fun little all-wheel drive 5-door that’s as easy to drive as it is capable.
+The 2017 Volkswagen Golf Alltrack follows a simple formula used by Subaru, Volvo, and even AMC’s Eagle if you want to go way back.
+Take a station wagon, jack up the suspension, make some form of 4x4 system standard, add a touch of exterior ruggedness, and voila; a fun little all-wheel-drive 5 -door that’s as easy to drive as it is capable.
 That’s the VW Golf Alltrack.

-Things we’ve always praised about the Golf include its super-solid feel, very little noise intrusion, and fun disposition, and all are still here.
-Add in that you now sense you really can go just about anywhere in this Alltrack, and you’ve got a real winner.
+Things we’ve always praised about the Golf, including its super-solid feel, very little noise intrusion, and fun disposition, are all still here.
+Add in that you now sense you really can go just about anywhere in the Alltrack, and you’ve got a real winner.

 We still think VW’s pop-out badge hatch release is brilliant, and were further impressed once we opened it up to find a very deep, unobstructed cargo space.
 There’s 30.4 cubic-ft. for filling up with stuff; 66.5 if you fold the seatbacks down.
 That’s just short of most compact crossovers; and much more than the typical subcompact utility.

 As for the driver’s space, there are some special touches to help it feel a step above the SportWagen; including nicer materials and updated trim.
 It’s not SUV roomy, but there is adequate space to get comfortable up front, as well as more than expected room in back.

 The touch screen interface doesn’t cut the edge as much as it once did, and the whole dash theme looks a bit outdated.
 For 2018, Alltracks gain an upgraded screen with more features.

 VW still leaves plenty of manual controls however, and they all work very well.